tojrobinson/tully.io/_posts/2014-03-09-jurassic-systems.md

 layout: post
 ---

-The other day I launched my first site: [jurassicsystems.com](http://jurassicsystems.com), a HTML5/Javascript recreation of the original Jurassic Park computer system.
+The other day I launched: [jurassicsystems.com](http://jurassicsystems.com), a HTML5/JavaScript recreation of the original Jurassic Park computer system.
 I had built the site one week while taking a break from my main project, linkwrapper.com (coming soon); however, other than showing a few friends, it remained in obscurity on my hard disk until this week.
 Judging from the reactions of my friends, I was sure there had to be some Jurassic Park fans out there that would get a thrill out of it, but I certainly didn't expect the kind of response it ended up getting.
 In one day, it had been on the front page of reddit and Hacker News, [Jeff Atwood](http://en.wikipedia.org/wiki/Jeff_Atwood) was [tweeting](https://twitter.com/codinghorror/status/440648090177908737) about it, articles were appearing on [Mashable](http://mashable.com/2014/03/03/jurassic-park-computer-system/), [CNET](http://news.cnet.com/8301-17938_105-57619818-1/reenact-samuel-l-jacksons-jurassic-park-hacking-scene/), [The Washington Post](http://www.washingtonpost.com/blogs/the-switch/wp/2014/03/03/hack-into-jurassic-parks-computer-system-with-this-online-recreation/), as well as [many other sites](#articles).
 There were articles about it in at least ten different languages and within <strong>two days</strong> the site had over <strong>1,000,000</strong> page views and nearly <strong>700,000</strong> unique visitors.

 ![cloudflare analytics](http://{{ site.domain }}/img/cloudflareAnalytics.jpg)